 - Dreamviews: Dreamviews is a lucid dreaming community that has articles and threads on various lucid dreaming techniques and factors.

 - Lucid Realm: Lucid Realm is a Discord server dedicated to lucid dreaming.
-They provide live communication in case anyone has questions in need of answering.
+They provide live communication in case anyone has questions.

-- /r/luciddreaming: this is mainly used for sharing anecdotal experiences.
+- /r/luciddreaming: This is mainly for sharing anecdotal experiences.

-- Exploring the World of Lucid Dreaming by Stephan LaBerge: If you want to purchase a book on lucid dreaming, there is no better book than Exploring the World of Lucid Dreaming.
-Stephan LaBerge is the scientist that verified the scientific existence of lucid dreaming, and he provides a solid and scientific grounding for lucid dreaming in this book.
-LaBerge’s newer book, Lucid Dreaming: A Concise Guide to Awakening in Your Dreams and in Your Life, reduces a lot of material presented in Exploring the World of Lucid Dreaming.
-This is a vice as the newer book does not provide any exercises compared to his older book.
+- Exploring the World of Lucid Dreaming by Stephan LaBerge: If you want to purchase a book on lucid dreaming, there is no better book than this.
+Stephan LaBerge is the scientist that verified the scientific existence of lucid dreaming.
+In addition, he provides a solid and scientific ground for lucid dreaming in this book.
+LaBerge’s newer book, Lucid Dreaming: A Concise Guide to Awakening in Your Dreams and in Your Life, truncates a lot of material in Exploring the World of Lucid Dreaming.
+Thus, the newer book does not provide any exercises compared to his former book.

-Resources (available in #dreaming pins on the Discord):
+Available resources in #dreaming pins on the Discord:

 - Exploring the World of Lucid Dreaming by Stephan LaBerge